devanshi-j/Everything-about-5G/README.md

           will increase through cell densification.

   * mmWAVE deployment opportunities:
-    1. Outdoor deployment opportunities: Done with the help of base signals
+    1. Outdoor deployment opportunities: Done with the help of base signa
-    2. Indoor deployment opprtunities: Small cell deployments, so singular connectivity is possible
+      Examples: 1.
+Dence urban deployment: In this case the concept of cell densification takes place.
-    3. Dence urban deployment: In this case the concept of cell densification takes place.
+                2. Last Mile Solution: this principle states that instead of using hardware wires we use the above stated concept to provide network to a defined area.
-    4. Last Mile Solution: this principle states that instead of using hardware wires we use the above stated concept to provide network to a defined area.
+    2. Indoor deployment opprtunities: Small cell deployments, so singular connectivity is possible.
+It is necessary in closed venues, enterprises, underground transport hubs.
+Since, mmWAVE offers unlimited spectrum it can fulfil all the requirements needed by the above use cases.

      Qs) How to provide broad band connectivity in rural areas?
      Ans.
 Since rural areas are small marco cells are not needed one base station will be enough to provide coverage to an entire chunk of land.
      When the tower needs to connect with main channel, it will treat it